-With over 30 years of experience producing industrial quality precision pressure instruments - we stand behind our products.
-That's why we proudly back this gauge with a 100% Lifetime Warranty when you order from us today!
+With over 35 years of experience serving the automotive & powersports industry with high-performance precision air tools - we simply stand behind our products.
+That's why we proudly back this gauge with our industry-best 100% Lifetime Warranty when you order from us today!

 Order today while supplies last.
 Limited stock.